msakai/resume/resume.md

   (written in Japanese)).
 As part of this experiment, we have developed a recommendation system that recommends brick-and-mortar shops/goods on smart-phone for regional promotion.
-I leaded a team for data analysis and recommendation algorithm development.
+I led a team for data analysis and recommendation algorithm development.

 * SMT-based semi-automatic test-case generation for power